Godlua virus removal guide

-Godlua is backdoor malware that can be used to infect computers of Windows and Linux users.
-To avoid detection, this malicious program uses DNS over HTTPS protocol.
-One of the versions targets Windows, another one targets both Windows and Linux systems.
-It is known that one of the purposes of Godlua is to perform DDoS (distributed denial-of-service) attacks.
-The version that targets both platforms is being constantly updated, it means that it might include additional features.
+Godlua is 'backdoor malware' that can be used to infect computers of Windows and Linux users.
+To avoid detection, this malicious program uses the DNS over HTTPS protocol.
+One version targets Windows, whilst another targets both Windows and Linux systems.
+Note that one purpose of Godlua is to perform DDoS (distributed denial-of-service) attacks.
+The version that targets both platforms is being continually updated, and thus might include additional features.

-Godlua can be used to control operating systems remotely by sending commands to them via Command and Control server.
-It allows attackers to open/launch various files and execute Linux commands.
-In other words, to control computers remotely.
-Godlua could be used to infect computers with other malicious software such as ransomware.
-Programs of this type prevent victims from accessing their data by encrypting them with strong encryption.
-Typically, the only way to get a decryption tool and/or key is to pay cyber criminals a particular amount of money (cryptocurrency).
-These programs usually cause data and/or financial loss.
-Additionally, computers can be infected with keystroke loggers that record every pressed key.
-As a rule, these programs are used to steal sensitive information such as banking credentials, logins and passwords of various accounts and so on.
-Furthermore, cyber criminals might Godlua to spread cryptocurrency miners that use computer hardware (CPU, GPU) to mine cryptocurrency by solving mathematical problems.
-These programs cause high CPU (or/and GPU) and slow down computers, or make them unusable.
-Besides, they cause higher electricity consumption, which means people who have their computers infiltrated with crypto miners receive higher electricity bills.
-These programs can lead to unexpected shutdowns, hardware overheat and so on.
-As mentioned in the introduction, one of the damages that can be done with Godlua are DDoS attacks.
-The main purpose of such attacks is to close normal traffic of the attacked server, service or network by flooding it with unwanted traffic.
-Since one of the Godlua's versions (the one that targets both Windows and Linux systems) is being actively updated, this malware could be capable of causing a variety of damage.
-If there is a reason to suspect that a computer is infected with it, this malware should be eliminated immediately.
+Godlua can be used to control operating systems remotely by sending commands to them via a Command and Control server.
+This allows attackers to open/launch various files and execute Linux commands.
+I.e., to control computers remotely.
+Godlua can be used to infect computers with other malicious software such as ransomware.
+Programs of this type prevent victims from accessing their data by encrypting files with strong encryption.
+Typically, the only way to obtain a decryption tool and/or key is to pay cyber criminals a specific sum in a cryptocurrency.
+These programs usually cause data/financial loss.
+Additionally, computers can be infected with keystroke loggers that record each key pressed.
+Generally, these programs are used to steal sensitive information such as banking credentials, logins and passwords of various accounts, and so on.
+Furthermore, cyber criminals might use Godlua to spread cryptocurrency miners, which use computer hardware (CPU, GPU) to mine cryptocurrency by solving mathematical problems.
+These programs cause high CPU/GPU usage and diminish computer performance (or even render them unusable).
+Furthermore, they cause increased power consumption, and thus people with computers infiltrated with cryptominers receive higher electricity bills.
+These programs can lead to unexpected shutdowns, hardware overheating, and so on.
+As mentioned, Godlua can also launch DDoS attacks.
+The main purpose of these attacks is to close normal traffic of the attacked server, service or network by flooding it with unwanted traffic.
+The Godlua version that targets Windows and Linux systems is actively updated.
+Therefore, this malware might be capable of causing serious damage.
+If there is any reason to suspect that your computer is infected with this malware, eliminate it immediately.

 |Detection Names (x86_64-static-linux-uclibc.jpg)||Avast (ELF:Miner-AB [Trj]), DrWeb (Linux.Siggen.1912), ESET-NOD32 (A Variant Of Linux/Godlua.A), Symantec (Trojan Horse), Full List (VirusTotal)|